 Aftercare and Follow-Up: ICD-10-CM Coding

 Aftercare visit codes are assigned in situations in which the initial treatment of a disease has been performed but the patient requires continued care during the healing or recovery phase, or for the long-term consequences of the disease.
-ICD-10 makes two important points about the use of aftercare codes in the final chapter.
+ICD-10-CM makes two important points about the use of aftercare codes in the final chapter.
 The aftercare […]

 Diagnosis Coding for Intentional Self-Harm